 - The common areas within the property should be well lit, clean, and functional.
 The common areas keep the customer at the property for extended shopping periods.
 These common areas are also highly visible at the time of marketing and any inspections that may occur with buyers.

-When it comes to property performance, retail is quite different and is based on the success of the tenancies, the sales, and the customer’s shopping patterns.
+When it comes to property performance, retail is quite different and is based on the success of the tenancies, the sales, and the customer’s shopping patterns; its a retail balance or formula to work to.
 Without these factors supporting the property, it is likely that the sale will fail.